TobyBaril/EarlGrey/README.md

 # Changes in Latest Release

+Earl Grey v6.0.3 reduces CPU usage for TEstrainer to reduce memory pressure.

+### Previous Changes

 Earl Grey v6.0.2 patches an issue where the use of existing libraries did not work with the new `famdb` formats.

-### Previous Changes

 Earl Grey v6.0.1 contains small bug fixes to verify installed RepeatMasker Libraries correctly.
 There is now a Docker container for Earl Grey v6.0.1 that contains all partitions of Dfam (so it is BIG!).